This site contains affiliate links, view the disclosure for more information.

 You may also enjoy: Wabi Sabi Color Palettes: Earthy Elegance for Modern Homes

-6. Choosing the Wrong Color Palette for Wabi Sabi Interiors
+6. Choosing the Wrong Color Palette

-How to fix it: Focus on warm neutrals, soft grays, taupes, clay, and olive tones.
-Let texture, not color, create visual interest.
+Focus on warm neutrals, soft grays, taupes, clay tones, and muted olives.
+Let texture, material, and natural finishes create visual interest instead of strong color contrasts.

 7. Collecting Too Many Statement Pieces

-9. Skipping Natural Light and Living Texture in Wabi Sabi Homes
+9. Skipping Natural Light and Living Texture

-How to fix it: Use sheer or natural window coverings to welcome daylight.
-Introduce plants, branches, and natural elements to create a sense of movement and seasonal change.
+Use sheer or natural window coverings to invite light in.
+Introduce plants, branches, stone, wood, and natural fibers to create movement and a subtle sense of seasonal change.

 You may also enjoy: Wabi Sabi Art: When Imperfection Forms Living Beauty

-11. Leaning Too Trendy or Glossy in Wabi Sabi Interiors
+11. Leaning Too Trendy or Glossy

-How to fix it: Stick to matte and unpolished finishes.
-A single, simple piece of art or handmade decor is more in line with the philosophy than multiple glossy elements.
+Stick to matte, unpolished, and softly textured finishes.
+A single, simple piece of art or handmade decor carries more presence than multiple glossy or attention-grabbing elements.

 13. Overcrowding and Ignoring Breathing Space

-How to fix it: Edit your decor.
-Keep only meaningful items and leave empty surfaces and floor space where light and air can circulate.
+Edit your decor thoughtfully.
+Keep only meaningful pieces and leave open surfaces and floor space so light and air can move freely through the room.

 14. Not Letting Time Do Its Work

-How to fix it: Choose durable, natural materials that age well.
-Repair broken pottery with kintsugi or keep worn textiles as part of your home’s narrative.
+Choose durable, natural materials that age well.
+Repair rather than replace when possible, and allow worn textiles or imperfect objects to remain part of your home’s story.

 15. Treating It as a Style Instead of a Practice

-How to fix it: Let your lifestyle lead your decor.
-Keep what you truly love, embrace rituals, and allow your home to reflect life’s gentle evolution.
+Let your lifestyle guide your decor.
+Keep what you truly love, move slowly when making changes, and allow your home to reflect daily life and gentle evolution over time.

 Bringing It All Together